-Transactions in foreign currencies are initially recorded in the functional currency rate ruling at the date of the transaction.
-Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency rate of exchange ruling at the statement of financial position date.
+Transactions in foreign currencies are initially recorded in the functional currency rate prevailing at the date of the transaction.
+Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency rate of exchange prevailing at the reporting date.
 All differences are taken to the consolidated statement of income.
 Tax charges and credits attributable to exchange differences on those borrowings are also dealt with in statement of income.
 Nonmonetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rate as at the date of initial transaction.
 Nonmonetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.